anima-research/connectome-adapters/adapters/zulip_adapter/README.md

 2) Topic Migrations.
 Zulip allows moving messages between topics, so the adapter tracks these topic migrations.
 When a message or group of messages is moved to a different topic, the adapter detects this change and emits relevant events.
 It handles three distinct scenarios when messages are moved between topics:
 * Migration to a New Topic.
 When messages are moved to a previously non-existent topic, the adapter sends a `conversation_started` event for the new topic and fetches history for the new topic to establish context.
 It also emits `message_deleted` events for all moved messages in the original topic.
 * Migration Between Existing Topics.
 When messages are moved between two topics that both already exist, the adapter emits `message_deleted` events for the moved messages in the source topic and `message_received` events for the moved messages in the destination topic.
 No conversation_started event is needed since both topics are known.

-3) Limitations.
-The Zulip adapter has no pin/unpin functionality.
-Zulip doesn't support pinning messages, so this feature is not implemented.